Rules for Missouri Fire Protection Districts - Page 5

 Notice of intent

-Recall petitions include a request for election, a copy of the intention’s complaint and the member’s response or a note that no response was made, and lines for each signer’s signature, printed name and address.
+Recall petitions include a request for election, a copy of the notice of intention’s complaint, the member’s response or a note that no response was made, and lines for each signer’s signature, printed name and address.
 Each petition requires a sworn certification from the signature gatherer and must be completed and turned in within 180 days from the date of filing the notice of intent.

-Costs of the recall election are billed to the district.
-The election must be held no less than 45 days and no more than 120 days after the district board receives the recall petition.
-Because Missouri Revised Statutes Section 115.123 restricts the days on which elections may be held, determine possible dates for the election as soon as a notice of intent has been filed.
+Costs of the recall election are billed to the FPD.
+The election must be held no less than 45 days and no more than 120 days after the FPD board receives the recall petition.
+Because the law (115.123) restricts the days on which elections may be held, determine possible dates for the election as soon as a notice of intent has been filed.
 A simple majority decides the recall question.
 One more than half of the total votes cast ousts the member.
-One vote short of half the total and the board member stays.
+One vote short of half the total, and the board member stays.